deepset-ai/haystack-home/content/blog/optimizing-retrieval-with-hyde/index.md

 ---
 layout: blog-post
-title: "Optimizing Retrival with HyDE"
+title: "Optimizing Retrieval with HyDE"
 description: See how you can easily incorporate HyDE into Haystack RAG pipelines to optimize retrieval
 featured_image: thumbnail.png
 featured_image_caption: